Ian-Diz/se_project_coffeeshop/README.md

 # Practicum Coffee Shop

-This is the second project of the Web Development program at Practicum.
+This is the second project of the Software Engineer program at Practicum by Yandex.
 It was created using HTML and CSS, based on the design brief.

 ## Project features